RIGI: Rectifying Image-to-3D Generation Inconsistency

 Abstract

 Image-to-3D generation aims to predict a geometrically and perceptually plausible 3D model from a single 2D image.
-Conventional approaches typically follow a cascaded pipeline: first generating multi-view projections from the single input image through view synthesis, followed by optimizing 3D geometry and appearance using these projections.
-However, geometric and photometric inconsistencies in the synthesized views destabilize the differentiable rendering optimization, resulting in topologically flawed meshes and perceptually unrealistic material properties, particularly near occluded areas and boundaries.
-These limitations stem from two critical sources of uncertainty: epistemic uncertainty, arising from incomplete viewpoint coverage, and aleatoric uncertainty, caused by noise and inconsistencies in the generated multi-view frames.
-To address these challenges, we propose an uncertainty-aware optimization framework that explicitly models and mitigates both uncertainty types.
-For epistemic uncertainty, we employ a multiple sampling strategy that dynamically varies camera elevations and progressively integrates diverse viewpoints into training, enhancing viewpoint coverage and stabilizing optimization.
-For aleatoric uncertainty, we estimate an uncertainty map from the discrepancies between two independently optimized Gaussian models.
+Conventional approaches typically follow a cascaded pipeline: initially generating multi-view projections from the single input image through view synthesis, followed by optimizing 3D geometry and appearance strictly using these projections.
+However, such deterministic optimization neglects epistemic uncertainty from imperfectly generated data, particularly due to limited observations and inconsistent content.
+To address this issue, we propose an uncertainty-aware optimization framework that explicitly models and mitigates epistemic uncertainty, leading to more robust and reliable 3D generation.
+For epistemic uncertainty arising from incomplete viewpoint coverage, we employ a progressive sampling strategy that dynamically varies camera elevations and progressively integrates diverse viewpoints into training, enhancing viewpoint coverage and stabilizing optimization.
+For epistemic uncertainty caused by the deterministic optimization on the noisy and inconsistent generated multi-view frames, we estimate an uncertainty map from the discrepancies between two independently optimized Gaussian models.
 This map is incorporated into uncertainty-aware regularization, dynamically adjusting loss weights to suppress unreliable supervision.
 Furthermore, we provide a theoretical analysis of uncertainty-aware optimization by deriving a probabilistic upper bound on the expected generation error, providing insights into its effectiveness.
 Extensive experiments demonstrate that our method significantly reduces artifacts and inconsistencies, leading to higher-quality 3D generation.

 Methodology